profscottpeterson/81228_Team2/docs/System Requirements.md

 >These are internal connections to things like databases, web servers.
 You mainly need to explain that you have them, but I don’t expect detailed information about how you actually connect to them and use them.
 Just explain that you do connect to them and use them for storage of customer information, or to process incoming web requests, etc… These are internal components of your system.

-The software interfaces with a cloud-based database.
+The software interfaces with a cloud-based database, which will be managed by Microsoft SQL Server.

 ### Communications Interfaces